softwarecomputationalbiologyufpa/gcsplit/README.md

 # GCSplit

-Data partitioning algorithm for reduction of complexity and improvement of metagenomic assemblies.
+Data partitioning algorithm for reduction of complexity and improvement of genomic and metagenomic assemblies.

 ## Installation